yuri-panchul/basics-graphics-music/misc/caravel/2025_01_15_the_state_of_caravel.md

 2. Running RTL-to-GDSII flow for eFabless examples.
 3. Running RTL and gate-level simulation for eFabless examples.
 4. Working with chipIgnite demo / evaluation / development board.
+5. Planning for the next steps: seminars with ASIC open-source tools in Mexico and Armenia.

 Let's start by defining a specific area where Caravel can be useful.